 The firm’s 10-year pro bono case on behalf Florida’s children on Medicaid, which “may have changed more lives than any U.S. litigation of the past decade” (Lawdragon, 2016), was led by Stuart and resulted in improved access to medical and dental care for a class of 2 million children.

-Stuart has served on and is past board chair for the National Association for Urban Debate Leagues, which supports debate programs for inner city high school students across the United States.
-Stuart also has been elected a member of the American Law Institute, and the board of directors for the Holocaust Documentation & Education Center.
+Stuart has served on and is past board chair of the National Association for Urban Debate Leagues, which supports debate programs for urban high school students across the United States.
+Stuart is a member of the American Law Institute, the board of directors for the Holocaust Documentation & Education Center, and the Advisory Board for Beth Israel Deaconess Medical Center.
 He is the co-author of a treatise on trade secrets litigation, and has taught public interest law on the adjunct faculty at the University of Miami Law School and at Harvard Law School.

-Stuart is a member of the firm’s Executive Committee.
+Stuart is a Managing Partner and a member of the firm’s Executive Committee.

 Stuart’s representative matters include:

-• Lead counsel for the nation’s largest producer of renewable energy, for over 15 years, in numerous matters, including successful defense of a class action seeking over $1 billion
+• Lead counsel for the nation’s largest producer of renewable energy, for over 15 years, in numerous matters, including successful defense of class actions seeking over $1 billion

-• Litigating commerce clause challenge to Texas law that only allows incumbent Texas utilities to construct, own and operate new interstate transmission lines; argued and won Fifth Circuit Court of Appeals that the law was facially discriminatory, cert. pending
+• Litigated commerce clause challenge to Texas law that only allows incumbent Texas utilities to construct, own, and operate new interstate transmission lines; argued and won a Fifth Circuit Court of Appeals ruling that the law was facially discriminatory

-• Lead counsel for one of the nation’s most prominent law firms in professional liability matters, including winning a broad attorney immunity ruling from the U.S. Court of Appeals for the 5th Circuit and obtaining a directed verdict eliminating a claim for over $800 million in damages after an 8 week jury trial
+• Lead counsel for one of the nation’s most prominent law firms in professional liability matters, including winning a broad attorney immunity ruling from the U.S. Court of Appeals for the 5th Circuit, obtaining a directed verdict eliminating a claim for over $800 million in damages after an 8-week jury trial, and winning multiple cases entitling the defendant law firm to recovery of attorneys’ fees

-• Successfully argued in the Florida Supreme Court in 2018 and 2019 representing Florida’s largest utility in its base rate case and environmental cost recovery; also won 2020 ruling from state intermediate appellate court establishing that the utility is not responsible for interruption of electricity following a major hurricane
+• Successfully argued in the Florida Supreme Court in 2018 and 2019 representing Florida’s largest utility in its base rate case and environmental cost recovery litigation; also won 2020 ruling from state intermediate appellate court establishing that the utility is not responsible for interruption of electricity following a major hurricane, and 2024 ruling requiring purported class plaintiffs to raise issues of hurricane preparedness before the Public Service Commission

-• Lead counsel for Fortune 500 insurance and information services company for over 15 years in a variety of litigation and governmental matters, including jury trial in federal court in New Jersey in summer 2023
+• Lead counsel for Fortune 500 insurance and information services company for over 20 years in a variety of litigation and governmental matters, including a successful jury trial in federal court in New Jersey in summer 2023

 • Recovered more than $750 million for corporate clients who opted out of class actions alleging price fixing by liquid-crystal-display manufacturers and cathode ray tube manufacturers

-• Led a pro bono case that, after a 93 day federal trial, resulted in a sweeping favorable decision, and led to improved medical and dental care for Florida children on Medicaid; the case, according to one commentator, “may have affected more lives than any litigation of the past decade” (Lawdragon); In 2022, negotiated extension of settlement to 2030
+• Lead counsel in a pro bono case that, after a 93 day federal trial, resulted in a sweeping favorable decision, leading to a settlement resulting in improved medical and dental care for Florida children on Medicaid; the case, and which, according to one commentator, “may have affected more lives than any litigation of the past decade” (Lawdragon); In 2022, successfully negotiated extension of the settlement to 2030

-• Currently defending the nation’s largest cruise line in the first litigations ever brought under the Helms Burton Act regarding travel to Cuba
+• Currently defending the nation’s largest cruise line in the first litigations ever brought under the Helms Burton Act regarding travel to Cuba, including a successful dismissal of one such claim, affirmed by the 11th Circuit

-• Co-lead counsel investor class in the largest of the Bernard Madoff feeder funds and recovered hundreds of millions of dollars; recognized with AmLaw Litigator of the week award
+• Co-lead counsel for the investor class in the largest of the Bernard Madoff feeder funds and recovered hundreds of millions of dollars; recognized with an AmLaw Litigator of the week award

 • Obtained dismissal of litigation brought by Receiver seeking to hold former officers and directors of a public company responsible for deepening insolvency, argued and won affirmance by the 11th Circuit–a result that was recognized by a Most Effective Lawyer award